AwokenOwen/Awoken-Engine/README.md

 ## To-Do List
 Here is a to-do this of the features being added to Awoken Engine not in any particular order

-1. Text Rendering
-2. Audio
+1. Audio
-3. IBL Rendering with the current PBR
+2. IBL Rendering with the current PBR
+3. Post-Processing
 4. Emission in the shader
-5. Post-Processing
-6. Collision Components
+5. Collision Components
-7. Networking
+6. Networking
-8. Animation System
+7. Animation System
-9. Additional Input Events (Controllers and others)
+8. Additional Input Events (Controllers and others)